naderabdalghani/doclense-flask/README.md

   </a>

   <p align="center">
-    An app for extracting text0 from camera-captured photos into .docx files
+    An app for extracting text from camera-captured photos into .docx files
   </p>
 </p>